zhal8403/Chebyshev-Linkage-Quadruped-Robot/README.md

 ---

-#Printing & Assembly
-- Print parts from `/CAD/STLs`
-- Refer to `/Docs/assembly_notes.md` for build steps
-- Use rubber bands for transmission between pulleys and legs
-- Mount Arduino and driver on top of the frame

----

 Code
 The Arduino code (`/Code/motor_control.ino`) turns the stepper motor forward at 10 RPM to show a simple continuous walking motion.